Emmanuel College (Massachusetts)

-Emmanuel College is a private Roman Catholic college in Boston, Massachusetts.
-The college was founded by the Sisters of Notre Dame de Namur as the first women's Catholic college in New England in 1919.
+Emmanuel College is a private Catholic college in Boston, Massachusetts, United States.
+The college was founded by the Sisters of Notre Dame de Namur as a women's college in 1919.
 In 2001, the college officially became a coeducational institution.
-It is somewhat selective, admitting 74% of applicants.
 It is a member of the Colleges of the Fenway consortium.
 In addition to the Fenway campus, Emmanuel operates a living and learning campus in Roxbury, Massachusetts.